voxpupuli/puppet-nfs/README.md

 If you want to contribute, please do a fork on github, create a branch "feature name" with your features and do a pull request.

+Warning: I've introduced new dependencies with version 2.1.0 which were needed to fix buggy rpcbind-socket restarting with systemd:
+- puppetlabs/transition
+- herculesteam/augeasproviders_core
+- herculesteam/augeasproviders_shellvar

 ## Setup

 ### What derdanne-nfs affects